nathanonn/abilities-api-internal-links/README.md

 ## Building for Distribution

+### Local Build

-To create a standalone distributable zip file:
+To create a standalone distributable zip file locally:

 ```bash
 # Make sure you're in the plugin directory